Frank Norris: Life

 Norris was born in Chicago, Illinois, in 1870.
 His father, Benjamin, was a self-made Chicago businessman and his mother, Gertrude Glorvina Doggett, had a stage career.
 In 1884 the family moved to San Francisco where Benjamin went into real estate.
 In 1887, after the death of his brother and a brief stay in London, young Norris went to Académie Julian in Paris where he studied painting for two years and was exposed to the naturalist novels of Émile Zola.
 Between 1890 and 1894 he attended the University of California, Berkeley, where he became acquainted with the ideas of human evolution of Darwin and Spencer that are reflected in his later writings.
 His stories appeared in the undergraduate magazine at Berkeley and in the San Francisco Wave.
 After his parents' divorce he went east and spent a year in the English Department of Harvard University.
 There he met Lewis E. Gates, who encouraged his writing.
 He worked as a news correspondent in South Africa (1895–96) for the San Francisco Chronicle, and then as editorial assistant for the San Francisco Wave (1896–97).
 He worked for McClure's Magazine as a war correspondent in Cuba during the Spanish–American War in 1898.
 He joined the New York City publishing firm of Doubleday & Page in 1899.

 During his time at the University of California, Berkeley, Norris was a brother in the Fraternity of Phi Gamma Delta and was an originator of the Skull & Keys society.
 Because of his involvement with a prank during the Class Day Exercises in 1893, the annual alumni dinner held by each Phi Gamma Delta chapter still bears his name.
 In 1900 Frank Norris married Jeannette Black.
 They had a child in 1902.

 Norris died in San Francisco on October 25, 1902, of peritonitis from a ruptured appendix.
 This left The Epic of the Wheat trilogy unfinished.
-He was only 32.
+He was 32.
 He is buried in Mountain View Cemetery in Oakland, California.

 Charles Gilman Norris, the author's younger brother, became a well regarded novelist and editor.
 C. G. Norris was also the husband of the prolific novelist Kathleen Norris.
 The Bancroft Library of the University of California, Berkeley, houses the archives of all three writers.